Annytomica/memory_game/README.md

 ### Acknowledgements

 My mentor, Oluwafemi Medale, for his invaluable guidance and feedback.
 In particular, introducing me to the use of forEach() and arrow functions and suggesting the use of a modal for game instructions.

+My wife Megan and my mother, who helped with the game testing process.